kimmyxpow/yurandom/README.md

 ### 🔒 Deterministic by Design

 All randomness is based on your input seed and powered by [Xoroshiro128+](https://prng.di.unimi.it/xoroshiro128plus.c).
-This makes it ideal for reproducible tasks.
+This means results are 100% repeatable, even if your code runs next year, next decade, or after World War 3.
+As long as the seed is the same, the result will never change.
+Not even a meteor strike or a global reset button can stop it.

 ### 🧪 Run Tests